Metyme1/Metyme1/README.md

 👀 I'm interested in mobile app development and MERN.

-🌱 I'm currently learning MERN and Flutter for mobile app development.
+🌱 I'm currently working MERN and Flutter for mobile app development.

 💞️ I'm looking to collaborate on open source projects related to mobile app development and MERN